fm-key-lab/mpimg2mpiib/README.md

 make RUN_ID <run ID> DATA <weblinks.txt URL> REPORT <report.html URL>
 ```

-From other remotes other than MPIIB or to change download location, also provide a `DATA_DIR`.
+From remotes other than MPIIB or to change download location, also provide a `DATA_DIR`.